magpieiot/transee/README.md

 ---

+## 🙏 Acknowledgements
+Transee is built upon the incredible work of the open-source AI community:

+**WhisperKit: Special thanks to the team at Argmax for providing the high-performance Core ML implementation of Whisper that powers this app.
+**OpenAI Whisper: For the original model weights and groundbreaking research in ASR.

+---

 ## 🤝 Contributing

 We welcome contributions from the community!
 Whether it’s fixing a bug, adding a new language, or improving the UI, your help makes Transee better for everyone.